scify/Crowdsourcing-Platform/README.md

 1. Open the test file you want to debug.
 2. Add breakpoints in the test file.
 3. Run `docker exec -it crowdsourcing_platform_server bash` to enter the PHP container.
-4. Run `php artisan test --env=testing --filter {METHOD OR CLASS NAME}`.
-For example `php artisan test --env=testing --filter authenticatedNonAdminUserCannotAccessCreatePage`.
+4. Run `php artisan app:test --filter {METHOD OR CLASS NAME}`.
+For example `php artisan app:test --filter authenticatedNonAdminUserCannotAccessCreatePage`.

 ## Troubleshooting